Hailey-Ross/weathersync/README.md

 - Adjustable timescale

 - TxAdmin Restart "Aware" Integration
-  - Change weather of ingame world to change as the restart gets closer with configurable alerts for players.
+  - Configure weather of ingame world to change as the restart gets closer with customizable alerts for players.

 ## Examples